Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-Although the expression for Jacobian matrix \eqref{eq:Q_prime_affine} is complicated, an analytic necessary and sufficient condition on the slopes of the modulation functions to yield $Q'(X)$ Schur-stable exists.
-Unlike the standard Jury and Schur-Cohn criteria for stability of a general third-order polynomial, stability conditions derived below prove to be \emph{linear} with respect to the slope coefficient $F^\prime(\bar y_0)$ and are simpler to validate.
+Although the expression for the spectral radius of the Jacobian matrix~\eqref{eq:Q_prime_affine} is complicated, an analytic necessary and sufficient condition on the slopes of the modulation functions that ensures $Q'(X)$ is Schur stable does exist.
+Unlike the standard Jury and Schur–Cohn criteria for stability of a general third-order polynomial, the stability conditions derived below are \emph{linear} with respect to the slope coefficient $F^\prime(\bar y_0)$.
+Due to the structure of the Jacobian in~\eqref{eq:Q_prime_affine}, consider the following. \paragraph*{\bf Stability Problem} Find all real pairs $(\xi\leq 0,\eta\geq 0)$ such that $\mathscr{Q}(\xi,\eta)$ is Schur stable, where